dhuki/rest-template-v2/README.md

 # rest-template-v2
-This is my a template to create web service using Go v2.
-Using another external dependencies <br/>
+This is my a template to create web service using Go v2. <br/>
 <b>Reference</b> :
 <ul>
   <li>https://github.com/dhuki/rest-api-golang</li>